ChloeL-E/msp1/README.md

 - Instruction on creating a responsive hamburger menu was taken from Web Dev Tutorials [Youtube](https://www.youtube.com/watch?v=flItyHiDm7E&t=361s)

+- [cloudconvert] {https://cloudconvert.com/} was used to convert images to webp format.

+- [tiny.png]{https://tinypng.com/} was used to compress images.

 - [w3schools] was utilised for supporting information throughout the project, in particular for the header, footer, images and form.

 - [MDNwebdocs] was utilised for supporting information throughout the project, in particular for the header, footer, images and form.